Cycling in the Pyrenees is truly sensational and offers some of the best cycling in France.

 North and east of Lourdes

-If you’re seeking flattish terrain, your best bet is to head in the opposite direction to the high mountains; head towards Lourdes, then Tarbes and villages such as Vic-en-Boigorre, Mauborguet and Tostat in the plains of Gascony.
+If you’re seeking flattish terrain, Lourdes cycling could be your best bet: go in the opposite direction to the high mountains.
+Head towards Lourdes, then Tarbes and villages such as Vic-en-Boigorre, Mauborguet and Tostat in the plains of Gascony.

-Alternatively, a middle ground are the foothills of the Pyrenees: the Col de Lingous, Col de la Croix Blanche and Bois de Mouret, east of Lourdes.
+Alternatively, a middle ground exists in the foothills of the Pyrenees: the Col de Lingous, Col de la Croix Blanche and Bois de Mouret, all of which lie east of Lourdes.

 Cycle events in the Pyrenees